 10 point SVG which morphs its shape, view morph demo.

 It’s fairly efficient (5K), though you do have to specify the new point positions for each keyframe so it’s not without overhead.
-Unfortunately we could only get vertex animation to work under Firefox, which rules it out.
+Unfortunately vertex animation support is limited, which rules it out.
+(Heads up this is an old post from Feb 2014 and support seems to have improved since then, I’ll revisit this).

 If we can’t animate the points of a polygon, only the polygons themselves, the type of animation we can create is what I think of as ‘paperdoll’, whereby each limb is on a hinge.